Mogurhan/our-personal-blog/README.md

 # My Blog App

 ## Description
 A personal blog platform built with React.
-This project demonstrates various React concepts such as routing, state management, dynamic data handling, form handling, and styling with Tailwind CSS.
+This project demonstrates various React concepts such as routing, state management, dynamic data handling, form handling, and styling with  CSS and bootstrap.

 ## Features
 - Routing with React Router DOM
 - State management with React Hooks
 - Dynamic data integration with mock API
 - Form handling for creating and editing posts
-- Styled with Tailwind CSS
+- Styled with bootsrap
-- Deployed on Vercel

 ## Setup and Run
 1. Clone the repository